mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 ## 5. Proof of Participation

 Due to governmental regulations of the LPWAN spectrum, the downlink is a precious resource that is closely guarded by sensors and end devices.
-The majority of the world uses eight downlink channels for acknowledgement or confirmation of the sensor data, and each channel usually has to wait anywhere from a few milliseconds up to a few minutes in order to send another packet.

-The downlink channels are fixed in the protocol and code, and the waiting time for each downlink is dependent on the data rate of the sensor/end device.
-A key side note to this point is that LPWAN Gateways use the latest in “Listen Before Talk” technology allowing them to send data more regularly.
-This means that data may be sent when the channel is free, and therefore doesn’t have to wait for a specific time period to elapse.
+MXProtocol designed Proof of Participation (PoP) as an unique way to encourage the maintenance of the network and downlinks.
+As these networks are targeted for enterprises and companies, more aspects should be considered in this design.

+Decentralized wireless web3.0 network is not like the distributed ledgers, the hardware stays in one place and provides the network resources to the vicinity.
+How to encourage the community to put the hardware miner at a favorable spot and to maintain the link resources without turning it off and stack up together, is a big challenge in the whole industry.
+PoP gives its own answer to the challenge.

 ### 5.1 Goals of design